-The Convertible Notes, including accrued interest paid-in-kind, may be converted into shares of the Company's common stock, par value \$0.01 (the "Common Stock") at any time before the Convertible Notes mature.
-The August 2022 Notes are convertible into the Company's Common Stock based upon a conversion rate of 650.4065 shares of Common Stock per \$1,000 principal amount of Convertible Notes (the "Conversion Rate), representing a conversion price of approximately \$1.5375 per share.
+The Convertible Notes, including accrued interest paid-in-kind, may be converted into shares of the Company's Common Stock at any time before the Convertible Notes mature.
+The August 2022 Notes are convertible into the Company's Common Stock based upon a conversion rate of 650,4065 shares of Common Stock per \$1,000 principal amount of Convertible Notes (the "Conversion Rate), representing a conversion price of approximately \$1.5375 per share.
 The June 2024 Notes are convertible into the Company's Common Stock based upon a Conversion Rate of 692.7990, representing a conversion price of approximately \$1.4434 per share.
 The September 2024 Notes are convertible into the Company's Common Stock based upon a Conversion Rate of 1,066.6667 shares of Common Stock per \$1,000 principal amount of September 2024 Notes, representing a conversion price of approximately \$0.9375 per share.
+The January 2025 Notes are convertible into the Company's Common Stock based upon a Conversion Rate of 3,424.9375 shares of Common Stock per \$1,000 principal amount of January 2025 Notes, representing a conversion price of approximately \$0.2920 per share.
 In addition, the Amended and Restated Note Purchase Agreement provides for certain adjustments to the Conversion Rate to increase the number of shares of Common Stock issuable upon conversion of the Convertible Notes (the "Additional Shares") in the event of certain change of control transactions or other events specified in the Amended and Restated Note Purchase Agreement (a "Make-Whole Fundamental Change").
-Accordingly, the Conversion Rate will increase by up to 325.2033, 346.3996 and 444.4445 Additional Shares per \$1,000 principal amount of August 2022 Notes, June 2024 Notes and September 2024 Notes, respectively, based on the timing of a Make-Whole Fundamental Change and the trading price of the Common Stock at such time or the cash received by holders of the Common Stock in connection with such Make-Whole Fundamental Change.
+Accordingly, the Conversion Rate will increase by up to 325.2033, 346.3996, 444.4445 and 1.424.5016 Additional Shares per \$1.000 principal amount of August 2022 Notes, June 2024 Notes.
+September 2024 Notes and January 2025 Notes, respectively, based on the timing of a Make-Whole Fundamental Change and the trading price of the Common Stock at such time or the cash received by holders of the Common Stock in connection with such Make-Whole Fundamental Change.

-The Conversion Rate applicable to the June 2024 Notes and September 2024 Notes is subject to adjustment if, after the issuance date of the respective Convertible Notes and on or prior to December 31, 2024, the Company sells Common Stock or any other equity-linked securities in one or more transactions at an effective price per share that is less than the respective conversion price then in effect, subject to certain exemptions (a "Degressive Issuance").
-In the event of a Degressive Issuance, the Conversion Rate applicable to the June 2024 Notes and September 2024 Notes will be adjusted based on the weighted average issuance price of the securities sold in such Degressive Issuance, as set forth in the Amended and Restated Note Purchase Agreement.
-Pursuant to the terms of the Amended and Restated Note Purchase Agreement, the Company will not be permitted to effect any Degressive Issuance that would result in an adjustment to the Conversion Rate that requires the approval of the Company's stockholders pursuant to the listing standards of The Nasdaq Global Select Market, unless the Company has obtained such stockholder approval before such Degressive Issuance.
+The Conversion Rate applicable to the June 2024 Notes and September 2024 Notes was subject to adjustment if, after the issuance date of the respective Convertible Notes and on or prior to December 31, 2024, the Company sold Common Stock or any other equity-linked securities in one or more transactions at an effective price per share that was less than the respective conversion price then in effect, subject to certain exemptions (a "Degressive Issuance").
+In the event of a Degressive Issuance, the Conversion Rate applicable to the respective Convertible Notes was subject to adjustment based on the weighted average issuance price of the securities sold in such Degressive Issuance, as set forth in the Amended and Restated Note Purchase Agreement.

-As part of the August 2024 Equity Offering (as further described and defined in Note 10-Equity), the Degressive Issuance provision applicable to the June 2024 Notes resulted in an adjustment to the Conversion Rate applicable only to the June 2024 Notes from

-650.4065 to 692.7990, and a corresponding increase in the Conversion Rate in the event of a Make-Whole Fundamental Change from 325.2033 to 346.3996.
+As part of the August 2024 Equity Offering (as further described and defined in Note 10-Equity), a Degressive Issuance provision applicable to the June 2024 Notes resulted in an adjustment to the Conversion Rate applicable only to the June 2024 Notes from 650.4065 to 692.7990, and a corresponding increase in the Conversion Rate in the event of a Make-Whole Fundamental Change from 325.2033 to 346.3996.
+A Degressive Issuance did not occur with respect to the September 2024 Notes prior to the expiration of such feature on December 31, 2024.